howlingproject/libqa/README.md

 cd /usr/local/mysql/bin
 ./mysql -u root -p

-grant select, insert, update, delete, create ,drop on howling.* to 'howling'@'localhost' identified by 'libqa2014';
+GRANT ALL PRIVILEGES  on howling.* to 'howling'@'localhost' identified by 'libqa2014';

-grant select, insert, update, delete, create ,drop on howling.* to 'howling'@'%' identified by 'libqa2014';
+GRANT ALL PRIVILEGES  on howling.* to 'howling'@'%' identified by 'libqa2014';

 flush privileges;